creecedev/NetSuite-Tools-For-WebStorm/README.md

 # How To Use
 ### NetSuite Project Creation
 When a project is initially created, the project must be setup with a login, password, environment and NetSuite File Cabinet root folder.
-These credentials are stored using IntelliJ IDEA Open API PasswordSafe class so they are securely handled and encrypted behind your master password.
+These credentials are stored using IntelliJ IDEA Open API so they are securely handled.
 Once a project is successfully setup, all available actions will be present in the "NetSuite Tools" list which is available by right-clicking on the project.

 *Please note that if you forget your master password, you will have to create a new one and go through the project setup again.*